 News from NORLA

-Norway is Guest of Honour at the Frankfurt Book Fair in 2019.
+Next year, Norway will be Guest of Honour at the Frankfurter Buchmesse.
 Bringing forth new literary voices internationally is an important goal of the initiative.
 NORLA has entered into the development program, New Voices, in collaboration with Talent Norway and the Norwegian Publishers’ Association.
-The program will create a space for highlighting areas of the rich literary underground.